-Modular homes are the fastest-growing segment of the home building industry.
-Modular homes are substantially built in a factory, and then transported in sections to the home site where onsite work is completed.
+These structures are the fastest-growing segment of the home building industry.
+These homes substantially built in a factory, and then transported in sections to the home site where onsite work is completed.
 They allow for considerable architectural design freedom, are built to local code, can typically be built anywhere that is zoned residential, and provide the opportunity for higher appraisals.
 A well-built modular home should have the same longevity as its site-built counterpart, increasing in value over time.

 Modular Homes vs. Manufactured Homes

-Manufactured homes are often confused with modular homes, which are also built in a controlled factory facility.
-See below for the main differences between these two types of homes:
+Often confused with manufactured homes, which are also built in a controlled factory facility, see below for the main differences between these two types of homes:

 - Sections are built in a factory to either local or state building codes, then transported to the building site on truck beds.